JiaziChen111/Ch_Synthetic/README.md

 -------------------------------------------------------------------------------------
 See the metadata guide (Data -> MetadataGuide.docx) for a description of the data files (e.g. date accessed, how to obtain a copy, list of variables, sample period)

 The results can be replicated using the data contained in the MAT-file (Codes -> Pre-Analysis -> .mat).
-This file constructs the necessary variables for the analysis from the data dowloaded from Bloomberg and Datastream, which is not included in the replication folder due to licensing issues.
-However, the dataset can be recreated from scratch and, subsequently, updated if you have access to those two sources.
+This file constructs the necessary variables for the analysis from the data dowloaded from Bloomberg and Datastream, which are not included in the replication folder due to licensing issues.
+However, the dataset can be recreated from scratch and, subsequently, updated if you have access to those two data sources.
 See the metadata guide (Data -> MetadataGuide.docx) for how to recreate or update each of the following:
 - Tickers documented in AE_EM_Curves_Tickers.xlsx (Bloomberg and Datastream)
 - Tickers documented in Macro_Finance_Tickers.xlsx (Bloomberg)
-- US yield curve from Gürkaynak, Sack & Wright
+- US yield curve from Gürkaynak, Sack & Wright (2007)
-- US term premium from Adrian, Crump & Moench
+- US term premium from Adrian, Crump & Moench (2013)
-- Uncertainty indexes from Baker, Bloom & Davis
+- Uncertainty indexes from Baker, Bloom & Davis (2016)

 ## INSTRUCTIONS TO REPLICATE THE STUDY